 The distributed $SB/.sandbox-env sets MAKECONF=$SB/Makefile.inc so that will always be read by prog and lib makefiles.

-You can put customized settings in $SB/Makefile.local.inc which will be read by $SB/Makefile.inc.
+You can put customized settings in $SB/Makefile.local.inc which will be read (if it exists) by $SB/Makefile.inc.
 For example:

 # gcc, but an old version USE_AUTODEP_MK=no USE_DMALLOC?=no USE_DBUG?=no USE_DPADD_MK=yes WARNINGS_SET?=MIN